interop2016/interop2016.github.io/Program.md

 ---
 {% include JB/setup %}

+The publications provided on this page are part of the Language Resource and Evaluation Conference (LREC) proceedings that are published by the European Language Resources Association (ELRA).
+They are available online from the [conference website](http://www.lrec-conf.org/proceedings/lrec2016/workshops/LREC2016Workshop-INTEROP_Proceedings.pdf).
+The LREC 2016 Proceedings are licensed under CC-BY-NC, the Creative Commons Attribution-NonCommercial 4.0 International License.

-Get the official all-in-one workshop proceedings from the [LREC 2016 website](http://www.lrec-conf.org/proceedings/lrec2016/workshops/LREC2016Workshop-INTEROP_Proceedings.pdf).
-One-submission-per-file and BibTeX files linked below.
+For your convenience, we have split the original proceeings into one-file-per-submission and have created BibTeX the files linked below.

 ### Opening Session